-In the afternoon those returning home will drive to Delhi (about 5 hours) and transfer to a hotel for dinner before leaving for the international airport in time to checkin for their flight departing late evening on 4 November or very early on the morning of 5 November.
+In the afternoon those returning home will drive to Delhi (about 5 hours) and transfer to a hotel for dinner before leaving for the international airport in time to check in for their flight.
+(Your flight should depart very late on the evening of 12 November or very early morning on 13 November).

 Afternoon at leisure in Jaipur.
 Depending on the group size we will arrange for two guides to be available so that the group may split and some can go shopping and others to have more sightseeing as they wish.
 Overnight Alsisar Haveli, Jaipur.